ben-zeng/wagster_frontend/README.md

 A full stack web application that allows dog owners to find potential dog buddies for their dogs.

 Hosted live on Heroku - [https://wagster.herokuapp.com](https://wagster.herokuapp.com/).
-Please note the Heroku instance might be idle, it might take 10-15 seconds to wake up the frontend server by visiting the Wagster app, and another 10-15 seconds on the first login / registration form submit so the backend server wakes up.
+Please note the Heroku instance might be idle, it may take 10-15 seconds to load the app whilst the frontend server wakes up, and another 10-15 seconds on the first login or registration form submit whilst the backend server wakes up.
 - Built using React.js on the frontend - [GitHub Repo](https://github.com/ben-zeng/wagster_frontend/)
 - Built using Rails API on the backend - [GitHub Repo](https://github.com/ben-zeng/wagster-api/)